Fractional absolute moments of heavy tailed distributions: Infinitely Divisible Distributions

 where $\delta\in\R$ is a centering constant and $\nu$ is the L\'evy measure satisfying $\nu(\{0\})=0$ and $\int_{\R}(|x|^2\wedge 1)\,\nu(\d x) < \infty$.
 For more details on the definition and properties, we refer to Sato \cite{sato:1999}.

-Although we can not calculate $m_\gamma$ from density functions, because they are not available for most ID distributions, we can directly apply the fractional derivative to ch.f.~and obtain fractional moments.
-An advantage is that we can check the existence of fractional moments by the L\'evy measure of ID distributions and we need to check neither condition 1 nor condition 2 of Lemma \ref{lem:fractional:ch}.
-The following result is well-known criteria for moments (see e.g.~\cite[Corollary 25.8]{sato:1999} or \cite[Theorem 2]{wolfe:1971}).
-In our case of interest $E[|X|^\gamma]$, $0<\gamma<2$, we find a simple proof and give it in Appendix. \begin{lemma} Let $X$ be an ID distribution with L\'evy measure $\nu$.
-Then for $0<\gamma<2$, $m_\gamma<\infty$ if and only if
+Although we can not calculate $m_{1+\lambda}$ from density functions, because they are not available for most ID distributions, we can directly apply the fractional derivative to ch.f.~and obtain fractional absolute moments.
+An advantage is that we can check the existence of fractional moments by the L\'evy measure of ID distributions and we do not need to check conditions of Lemma \ref{lem:fractional:ch}.
+The following result is a well-known criterion for moments (see e.g.~\cite[Corollary 25.8]{sato:1999} or \cite[Theorem 2]{wolfe:1971}).
+In our case of interest $\E[|X|^{1+\lambda}]$, $0<\lambda<1$, we find a simple proof and give it in Appendix. \begin{lemma} Let $X$ be an ID distribution with L\'evy measure $\nu$.
+Then for $0<\lambda<1$, $m_{1+\lambda}<\infty$ if and only if